bparanj/crystal/programming/rails/runtime-tools.md

 ### Profiling

 `gprof`, the GNU Profiler, is a profiling tool specifically designed for programs compiled with GCC (GNU Compiler Collection).
-It is typically used for profiling applications written in languages like C and C++.
-Since Ruby is an interpreted language and not typically compiled with GCC, `gprof` cannot be directly used with Ruby in its standard form.
+It is  used for profiling applications written in languages like C and C++.
+Since Ruby is an interpreted language and not  compiled with GCC, `gprof` cannot be directly used with Ruby in its standard form.

 However, Ruby has its own set of profiling tools suited to its interpreted nature.
 Here are some alternatives for Ruby profiling:

 1. **Ruby-prof**:
    - A fast code profiler for Ruby.
-It’s a C extension and provides various reports, including call graphs, flat profiles, and more.
+It’s a C extension and provides various reports,  call graphs, flat profiles, and more.
    - Usage: Simply require `ruby-prof`, wrap the code you want to profile in a `RubyProf.profile` block, and print the results.

 2. **Rack-mini-profiler**: